jamesjlyons/james-lyons-design/src/content/projects/albatross/albatross.md

 #### The Problem

 99.8% of users bounced when arriving at the first page of GrandPad's buy flow, whether coming from a point in the sales funnel or landing directly on the page.
 Mobile devices were starting to account for a large percentage of our visitors, and none of the buy flow was optimized well for mobile.
 To add some spice to this project, GrandPad had recently started working with a marketing firm, and their biggest marketing campaign was scheduled to launch in a little over a month.
 Somewhat of a crunchy timeline.
+<br /><br /><br />

 #### The Goal of the Redesign

 The main goal of this redesign was to improve the bounce rate on the first page and retain users through the flow.
 After evaluating the current iteration of the checkout flow and doing some research, I decided to focus on these points to achieve that goal:

-1. **Minimize the amount of data collection needed.**
-   This would cut back on the number of steps a user would have to take and make the process feel more manageable.
+1. **Minimize the amount of data collection needed.** This would cut back on the number of steps a user would need to take and would make the process feel more manageable.
-    - Group data collection in a logical order so we could reuse data that had already been submitted
-2. **Provide users with an indicator of their progress** through the checkout process.
+2. **Provide users with an indicator of their progress** through the entirety of checkout process.
-3.  **Make users feel secure in making their purchase.** The checkout process was basically vanilla-bootstrap-styled, which made users feel like they had left the GrandPad website.
+3.  **Ensure users feel secure in making their purchase.** The checkout process was basically vanilla-bootstrap-styled, which made users feel like they had left the GrandPad website.
 We wanted a more seamless experience that instilled some trust in users who were about to make a large purchase.
+<br /><br /><br />

 #### Constraints:

 - Time (marketing campaign)
-- Resources (Me + 1 developer)
 - Couldn't rely on 3rd party checkouts (PayPal, Amazon, etc) because of our shipping process.
 - In order to deliver a GrandPad, we had to collect info on multiple people.
+<br /><br /><br />

 #### Research